Vaibhav06Jha28/ChainSage/README.md

 ## 📖 Introduction

-**ChainSage** is an advanced AI-driven auditing tool designed to analyze and secure Ethereum smart contracts written in Solidity.
-It seamlessly integrates **Machine Learning**, **Rule-Based Engines**, and **Visual Analysis** to identify, explain, and visualize security vulnerabilities with high accuracy and contextual relevance.
+ChainSage is an advanced AI-driven auditing tool designed to analyze and secure Ethereum smart contracts written in Solidity.
+It seamlessly integrates Machine Learning, Rule-Based Engines, and Visual Analysis to identify, explain, and visualize security vulnerabilities with high accuracy and contextual relevance.

 This tool is ideal for:

-- 🛠️ Blockchain developers
+- 🔗 Blockchain developers
-- 🔐 Web3 auditors
+- 🔍 Web3 auditors
-- 🧠 Security researchers
+- 🔬 Security researchers
-- 📘 Smart contract learners
+- 📚 Smart contract learners

 ![Dashboard Screenshot](./assets/Dashboard/dashboard1.png)